-When you consider the low rice of the board, this is a really good deal for someone getting into longboarding.
+When you consider the low price of the board, this is a really good deal for the best cheap longboard.

 If you’re new to skateboarding or longboarding, the Penny Skateboards Complete Longboard is one of the best boards you can buy to get into the sport.
 It’s super affordable and highly flexible.

 Its deck is takes the classic pintail shape and is made from plastic, rather than wood, which is a bit unique.
 New riders like the flexibility and strength this provides.